English Menubar Nederlandse versie Homepage News Order Information Order Frequently Asked Questions

 Scherm Icarus

 Dimension 4 is launched at PC startup.
 The shortcuts show the order in which the different applications are launched.
-It can take a couple of minutes before 'Basestation' is ready; the other applications start rather quickly.

 Planeplotter